Zentech-Development/conductor-proxy/README.md

 <details>
  <summary><code>PUT</code> <code><b>/api/accounts/:id</b></code></summary>

- If running in secure mode, only admins will be able to do this.
+ Adding groups happens before removing, so if a group appears in both, it will be removed.

 ##### Parameters
 > | name |  type | data type |description |